TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - We might decrease the bomb density a little so that the bomber isn't too heavy.

 - forbid arming grenades when frozen
-- freeze the player that has just joined

 - fix smoke particles becoming bubbles as we still have a good repro
 	- perhaps effect ids remain the same but content is different